forsenior/senior-os/sweb/README.md

-# Web browser for seniors
+# Web browser for the elderly and mentally disabled

 ## Application Overview